MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/poor-performance-or-application-problems.md

 ms.localizationpriority: medium
 ---

-# User experiences poor performance or application problems
+# Poor performance or application problems during remote desktop connection

 This article addresses several common issues that users can experience when they use remote desktop functionality.